-When general surgery is offered, the surgical component of the project will provide the patients with an opportunity to have access to a surgery in their own community.
-Patients will be asked to contribute up to $60.00 depending on the case, instead of the normal in-country price of $400.00 or more; the country price and difficulties with travel makes the service impossible to access for most of the people in the area.
+When general surgery is offered, the project provides the patients with an opportunity to have access to a surgery in their own community.
+Patients will be asked to contribute up to $60.00 (the amount depends on the case), instead of the normal in-country price of $400.00 or more.
+The usual price and travel difficulties makes the service impossible to access for many people in the area we serve.

-Many projects also provide a training opportunity for the locals serving in the medical field.
-Our doctors and nurses will be lecturing on different topics related to the identified needs of the communities.
+Many projects also provide a training component for locals working in the medical field.
+Our doctors and nurses teach different topics related to the identified needs of the communities.
 In the past, these training opportunities have been well received by the medical personnel in the area.

-MMI Peru ensures these projects are sustainable by partnering with Municipalities, Ministry of Health and local churches.
+MMI Peru ensures these projects are sustainable by partnering with Municipalities, Ministry of Health, and local churches.
 Collaborative partners help to ensure the work of project teams has a long-term vision.
-Through the Integrated Health Program we share the love of Christ with each patient who comes through our clinic as we teach the cause of disease and prevention.
+Through each patient we see in the Primary & Preventive Care Program, we experience and share the love of Christ as we provide care and teach the cause of disease and prevention.

-Arequipa is Peru’s second largest city with a population of 826, 859 persons.
-Although sitting in a valley, the elevation is quite high.
-Three snow-capped volcanoes, Misti, Chanchani and Pichu Pichu, dominate the city’s panorama.
+Arequipa is Peru’s second largest city with a population of 826,859 people.
+Although sitting in a valley, the elevation is still quite high.
+Three snow-capped volcanoes, Misti, Chanchani, and Pichu Pichu, dominate the city’s panorama.
 Of the three, only Misti remains active.
 Inhabitants of this city are involved in industrial and commercial production, including camelid wool products.
 The historic center of Arequipa spans an area of 332 hectares and is a UNESCO World Heritage Site.
 Arequipa is called the "White City" because many of its buildings are made of white volcanic rock called sillar.

-The city has a large number of public and private health centers, however urban slum conditions mean that many still suffer from lack of access to basic services.
+The city has a large number of public and private health centers, however urban slum conditions mean that many still live with a lack of access to basic services.
 “Pueblos Jovenes” (permanent squatter communities) completely ring the city.
-In these communities health care is not universally available and is often substandard.
+In these communities, health care is not universally available and is often substandard.
 Many Peruvians living in “pueblos jovenes” are forced to resort to traditional remedies rather than seeking medical treatment.

-* Project Description: Our goal is to provide needed Physical therapy services and equipment in the communities of Arequipa city, Pedregal, Lahoya, and Camana which are districts in the province of Arequipa, over a two week period using North American and local Peruvian volunteers in collaboration with the local municipalities and other associates.
-Previous projects have been done in all of these areas, which willallow the team to follow up on previous projects as well as evaluate new patients.
+* Project Description: Our goal is to provide needed Physical Therapy services and equipment in the communities of Arequipa city, Pedregal, Lahoya, and Camana, all of which are districts in the province of Arequipa.
+We do this over two-week periods with North American and local Peruvian volunteers and in collaboration with the local municipalities and other associates.
+Previous projects have been done in all of these areas, which will allow the team to follow up on previous projects as well as evaluate new patients.

 2328 m (7638 ft.)